-Stephen Schafer – Photographer – Specializing in architectural HABS, HAER, HALS large format photography.
-We understand historic structures and mitigations in difficult locations, anywhere.
-With 8x10, 5x7, 4x5, and digital formats to suit any photo requirements from strict Library of Congress specifications, to State and National Register nominations, to aerial photography.
-Based in Ventura, California and serving the Western United States.
+HABS photography studio SCHAF PHOTO specializes in architectural and HABS, HAER, HALS large format photography.
+We understand historic structures and mitigations in difficult locations.
+With 8x10, 5x7, 4x5, and digital formats to suit any photo requirements from strict Library of Congress specifications, to State and National Register nominations.
+Based in Ventura, California and serving the western United States.

 November 2011 (current to 2015)